If there’s any magic to pulling a meal together at the drop of a hat, it’s having a pantry stocked with some basics.

 I love all citrus, but lemon lifts my spirits — and the taste of food — like nothing else.
 I put lemon slices in the water I drink all day, and often squeeze a hit of juice into whatever I’m cooking when I taste for seasoning.

-Like acid, I rely on heat to balance out the zesty flavors I love.
-I do use fresh ground peppercorns, but chile pepper adds another layer of heat, with some fruity notes.
-I’m not a fan of very hot spicing (that just makes everything go numb), just enough to excite my tongue.
-My basics are regular dried red chili flakes, ground Aleppo pepper and whole, dried red chile de arbol.
+Like acid, I rely on the of heat chili pepper to balance out zesty flavors.
+I use fresh ground black peppercorns, but chile pepper adds another layer of heat, with some fruity notes.
+I’m not a fan of very hot spicing (that just makes everything go numb), just enough to excite my palate with warmth and earthy flavor.
+My basic chili shelf contains:

 3. Parmigiano-Reggiano cheese

 Yes, the real deal is expensive.
-But I buy large pieces, cut off what I need and freeze the rest.
-Keep it wrapped in the fridge and it will be good for months, adding one-of-a-kind umami to your cooking.
+But it’s economical to buy large pieces, cut off what you need and freeze the rest.
+Keep it wrapped in cheese paper or securely in plastic wrap in the fridge and it will be good for months, adding one-of-a-kind umami to your cooking.

 4. Olive oil

-I highly recommend the book Extra Virginity for fascinating insight behind the history and sometimes corrupt business of olive oil.
+I highly recommend the book Extra Virginity for fascinating insight behind the history (and surprisingly corrupt) business of olive oil.

 I have a rainbow assortment of salts from all the world in so many beautiful colors – because I’m geeky that way – but there are really just three that I use on a regular basis in my kitchen: Kosher, fine and flaked sea salt.

-Flaked sea salt (like Maldon) is what I use as a finishing touch, like a garnish.
+Flaked sea salt is what I use as a finishing touch, like a garnish.
 It adds a crunchy spark to food, especially grilled meats and some desserts.
+Check out Maldon salt (which is more economical to buy by the tub) and Jacobsen salt from Oregon.